Git-User76/Telegram-Notifier/README.md

 <br>

 ### Create Notification Handler Service
-Create the Telegram notification handler service template that will be referenced by your actual services.
+Create the Telegram notification handler service that will be referenced by your actual services to send Telegram notifications.

 **For User Services**
 ```shell